 Pythagoras himself wrote nothing down, and we must rely on the second-hand accounts of his followers and commentators, Parmenides, Empedocles, Philolaus (c.
 480 - 385 B.C.) and Plato, but accounts are often sketchy and sometimes contradictory.

 Pythagorean thought was dominated by mathematics, but it was also profoundly mystical.
-Pythagoras (along with his teacher Pherecydes of Syros), was one of the first Weestern philosophers to believe in metempsychosis (the transmigration of the soul and its reincarnation after death).
+Pythagoras (along with his teacher Pherecydes of Syros), was one of the first Western philosophers to believe in metempsychosis (the transmigration of the soul and its reincarnation after death).
 He also subscribed to the views of another of his teachers, Anaximander, that the ultimate substance of things is what he described as "apeiron" (variously described as "the boundless" or "the undefined infinite").
 Pythagoras believed that the apeiron had inhaled the void from outside, filling the cosmos with vacuous bubbles that split the universe into many inter-connected parts separated by "void", and that this play of apeiron and peiron takes place according to a natural harmony.
-Always somehow underlying all these theories is the asumption that numbers and mathematics constitute the true nature of things.
+Always somehow underlying all these theories is the assumption that numbers and mathematics constitute the true nature of things.

-The Pythagoreans were well-known in antiquity for their vegetarianism, which they practised for religious, ethical and ascetic reasons.
+The Pythagoreans were well-known in antiquity for their vegetarianism, which they practiced for religious, ethical and ascetic reasons.
 Women, who were held to be different from men, but not necessarily inferior, were given equal opportunity to study as Pythagoreans, although they had to also learn practical domestic skills.

 Pythagoreanism developed at some point into two separate schools of thought: